AwesomeNine/Updates/README.md

 ## 📃 About Updates

+This  .
-This package provides ease of running update routines within a plugin.
+This package provides ease of running update routines within a WordPress plugin.
+It provides methods to check the current installed version of the plugin, determine which updates need to be applied, and apply those updates in order.

 ## 💾 Installation